 Are you looking for a brilliant base to discover west Mayo, including Achill Island, The Greenway and the Clew Bay area?
-Then, Mulranny may be exactly what you are looking for.
+The Mulranny should be high on your agenda.

 Mulranny is a idyllic seaside village located on the northern shores of Clew Bay in County Mayo, the west of Ireland.